-The Academic Board will make a recommendation to THE INSTITUTE's Council.
+The Academic Board will make a recommendation to the Institute's Council.
 The Academic Board's recommendation should include a clear 'yes' or 'no' response as to whether there is sufficient evidence to indicate a reasonable expectation that the student, if they had lived, would have satisfied course requirements.
 The recommendation should include the rationale for the decision, including whether or not general criteria have been met and all relevant evidence.
-The Institute's Council has the responsibility and authority for making the final decision regarding the conferral of a posthumous award.
+Council has the responsibility and authority for making the final decision regarding the conferral of a posthumous award.

-Following the decision, HR will communicate the decision to the student's family as soon as practicable.
+Following the decision, the human resources manager will communicate the decision to the student's family as soon as practicable.
 Relevant graduation procedures will be followed, as applicable.
 The testamur will have the name of the award as well as the word 'posthumous'.
-Refer to THE INSTITUTE's Student Progression, Exclusion and Graduation Policy and Procedure for general information regarding graduation.
+Refer to APO27 Progression, Exclusion and Graduation Policy and Procedure for general information regarding graduation.